 Simply selling products on multiple channels doesn’t create an omnichannel experience.
 It can be confusing to know whether or not your business is actually omnichannel.

 Do your sales channels and other marketing engagement points all work together?
-If you’re not sure, here are five questions to ask:
+If you’re not sure, ask yourself these 5 questions:

 - Can your shoppers place an online order and select in-store pickup?

-- Can shoppers click on a sale item in an email to add it to their mobile app shopping list?
+- Or click on a sale item in an email to add it to their mobile app shopping list?

 - Can your store clerk look up a customer’s mobile app shopping list in-store for them?

-- Can shoppers log in to your website and see past purchases, whether made in-store, online, or via your Facebook Shop?
+- Could shoppers log in to your website and see past purchases, whether made in-store, online, or via your Facebook Shop?

-- Does your loyalty program update points and rewards to your customer’s mobile app?
+- Do your loyalty program update points and rewards to your customer’s mobile app?